snurk/sg_sandbox/README.md

 Each line of the `layout.txt` file should have the following format: `<name> <node1>[+,-],<node2>[+,-],...`

-**NB:** Bangage's *Output/Specify exact path* functionality is very convenient for selecting multi-node paths.
+**NB:** Bandage's *Output/Specify exact path* functionality is very convenient for selecting multi-node paths.

 ## Consensus and post-processing
 ### Consensus